sulu/docs/detail-specification/300-portal/DET-301-template-architecture.md

 * The read method returns a structure field with value

 ## Template-Reader
-* Reads an template in XML format and returns structure as array
+The template-reader is able to parses a template in XML format and returns the structure as array.
+Therefore the load-method which accepts as the first parameter the path to the xml-file is used.
+This array will then be used to generate a cacheable php-class with the StructureManager.
-* Is available as service
+The template-reader works according to the structure defined in the template.xsd-file in Sulu/Bundle/ContentBundle/Xml/Template/Schema/template.xsd.

-## Template Example
+### Template Example
-* You can find an example for a template that the template reader can parse below
+You can find an example for a template that the template reader can parse below:
-* There is also an xsd available.
-(Sulu/Bundle/ContentBundle/Xml/Template/Schema/template.xsdtemplate.xsd)

 ```
 <?xml version="1.0" ?>